mgerstner/firewalld-rpcbind-helper/README.md

 Please refer to the usage and help output provided by `firewall-rpc-helper -h` for more detail information on how to use it.

+## License

+This program is published under the GNU GPL version 2.0.
+See the accompanied `LICENSE` file.